bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 ## LD_PRELOAD

-### By adding user defined libraries to the LD_PRELOAD one can force a program to look at these libraries before the standard libraries in linux. one can have a program call a user-defined function that performs unwanted actions.
+### By adding user defined libraries to the LD_PRELOAD one can force a program to look at these libraries before the standard libraries in linux.
+One can have a program call a user-defined function that performs unwanted actions.
 ![badSleep.png](../images/badSleep.png)
 - I created a c file that has its own sleep function with an undesired output.